 A general exclusion under the TravelCare policy that could apply here is; leaving your items unattended in a public place.
 For example, you wouldn’t be covered if you left your bag on the beach while you went for a swim, or if you place your handbag under your chair while at a busy restaurant (where you can’t see it), or when you place your backpack on the ground in a busy transport terminal, while you purchase tickets, as you’re unable to prevent it from being taken.

-Say you purchased a policy a couple of months ago and you’re all set to travel to your destination the next day.
+Say you purchased a Single Trip policy a couple of months ago and you’re all set to travel to your destination the next day.
 However, a volcano erupts.
 You’re unable to fly as the airport has closed.
 Because you purchased a policy before the volcano erupted, you would have cover, as this is unexpected.

-When cover does not apply is if you purchased a travel insurance policy after the volcano had erupted.
+However, you wouldn’t be covered if you purchased a travel insurance policy after the volcano had erupted.
 Because the event has already happened, it is no longer unexpected that you won’t be able to fly.